RogerMendez29/phase-3-sinatra-react-project/README.md

 For this project I used Sinatra to create multiple Requests:

 Get:Used to retrieve Data based on Item Category

+Posts:
-Posts: One to post data to the Favorites table and another to Post data to the Reviews Table.
+(1)to post data to the Favorites table
+( 2)to Post data to the Reviews Table.

-Delete: Used to allow clients to update their page as they see fit.
+Delete: Delete data from the Favorites table

 ## Github Frontend Repository